Juicyyyyyyy/second_brain/Projects/example/plan.md

-# Project Plan - tt
+# Project Plan - example

 ## 🎯 Objectives
 - What is the goal of this project?